Learn how collaborative parametric design models allow you to work together for better solutions.

 Note: You can use the navigation bar below to get directly to the topic of your choice!

 Parametric design is a design approach that uses flexible models that can be adjusted and solved quickly to automatically generate a solution.
-A more formal definition can be found through Wikipedia: “The parametric design process is based on algorithmic thinking that enables the expression of parameters and rules that, together, define, encode, and clarify the relationship between design intend and design response.”
+A more formal definition can be found in Wikipedia: “The parametric design process is based on algorithmic thinking that enables the expression of parameters and rules that, together, define, encode, and clarify the relationship between design intent and design response.”

 With traditional design, models are created, changed, and checked manually.
 As everyone in the business knows, it is very unlikely that you will find a good solution the first time trying.
-Usually, you must iterate several times until you find a solution that fulfils the requirements.
+Usually, you must iterate several times until you find a solution that fulfills the requirements.
 On top of that, requirements and circumstances often change throughout a project, meaning even more iterations are needed before you get a good outcome.
-This process is time consuming and not fun at all.
+This process is time-consuming and not fun at all.

 That is why parametric design models are so popular.
 Here, all components of the design rely on parameters, meaning that if a parameter changes, everything else automatically changes as well.
 This means you spend less time updating and calculating models.
 This time you can invest in finding better and more optimized designs and exploring new solutions.
 Moreover, you are flexible and always ready in case requirements or circumstances change.

 Thus: A traditional model provides one outcome for a structure at a time, while parametric design models can be used to automate designs for every possible outcome structure you can think of!

 Both parametric design and generative design are often called the future of design, and that is for a good reason.
 Just like parametric design, generative design approaches are faster than traditional design approaches.
 With both, designers can make real-time changes to their models, which can be reused in future projects as well.